 It is indeed possible that there were 523 disputes in 33 months at Longbridge, an average of 15 per month, but I do not believe Derek Robinson inspired them, and few of this alleged number of disputes ever reached the ever vigilant news media that had British Leyland under the microscope.

-I suspect what lay behind this claim was an attempt by BL management to decapitate the Combined British Leyland Shop Stewards’ Committee.
+I suspect what lay behind this claim was an attempt by BL management to decapitate the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC).
 This body, which was not officially recognised by BL management or the trade unions, claimed to represent all BL’s employees.
 Since 1968, this organisation had effectively resisted rationalisation, redundancies and the introduction of more flexible working practices.